-In addition, Italian citizens registered in the AIRE who temporarily re-enter Italy are eligible for up to 90 days of emergency medical services, provided that the individual has no other type of insurance policy that can cover the costs of such services.
+In addition, Italian citizens residing anywhere registered in the AIRE who temporarily re-enter Italy are eligible for up to 90 days of emergency medical services, provided that the individual has no other type of insurance policy that can cover the costs of such services.

 Maintaining up-to-date AIRE registration is the responsibility of each registrant.
 You are expected to update your AIRE registration whenever you get married or divorced, change addresses, or permanently move from the U.S. to Italy.
 To make an update to your record, contact your local Italian consular office.

 Why Is It Important to Register with the AIRE?

 If you register with AIRE, Italian citizenship means the same abroad as it does if you were living in Italy, and you will be granted all of the consular services an Italy resident would.
 Whether you acquired Italian citizenship later or were born in Italy, your life will be easier registering with AIRE if you ever need to make contact with the Italian consulate.